Decomposing ROE involves expressing net income divided by shareholders’ equity as the product of component ratios.

 Two-Component Disaggregation of ROA

-The financial data reveals several noteworthy trends across the analyzed quarters.
+The analysis of the quarterly financial metrics reveals several noteworthy trends over the examined periods.

 - Net Profit Margin